GRANITE : a Byzantine-Resilient Dynamic Gossip Learning Framework: Introduction

 Interestingly, Dynamic GL has been shown to enable a graph-size-independent convergence rate~\cite{song2022communication} and to achieve exact averaging~\cite{ying2021exponential}, thus allowing it to converge faster than its static counterpart with drastically sparser graphs (\eg, one honest neighbor can be sufficient~\cite{ying2021exponential}).
 These properties make Dynamic GL particularly effective in terms of communication costs and scalability.
 Moreover, recent works indicate that its continuously changing topology reduces the attack surface of curious adversaries~\cite{belal2025inferring, touat2024scrutinizing}.

-However, a relevant yet seemingly orthogonal problem is the resilience of GL to Byzantine attacks.
-In these attacks, a subset of users (referred to as Byzantine users) deviate from the prescribed learning algorithm (\eg, by sending well crafted poisonous models~\cite{xie2020fall,baruch2019little,DBLP:conf/ndss/KraussKDK24,DBLP:conf/ndss/RiegerKMDS24}) aiming at the divergence of the models trained by honest users~\cite{guerraoui2024fundamentals}.
-This problem is challenging due to the limited interpretability of model parameters~\cite{zhang2020interpretable} and is further exacerbated by the heterogeneity of training data distributions~\cite{allouah2023fixing} (\ie, non i.i.d. setting).
+One relevant yet seemingly orthogonal problem is the resilience of GL to Byzantine attacks.
+In these attacks, a subset of users (referred to as Byzantine users) may behave arbitrarily and deviate from the learning algorithm.
+Particularly, they can craft and send poisoned models~\cite{xie2020fall,baruch2019little,DBLP:conf/ndss/KraussKDK24,DBLP:conf/ndss/RiegerKMDS24} to cause model divergence among honest nodes~\cite{guerraoui2024fundamentals}.
+This problem is challenging due to the limited interpretability of model parameters~\cite{zhang2020interpretable} and is exacerbated by the heterogeneity of training data~\cite{allouah2023fixing}.
+To filter out or bound the impact of such poisoned models, several so-called robust aggregators have been designed for GL~\cite{gaucher2024achieving,Wu2023byzantine,he2022byzantine}.
+While effective, these solutions do not account for dynamic graphs or nodes that cheat within the RPS.

-To defend against such attacks, the FL community has proposed a large variety of Byzantine-resilient model aggregation strategies~\cite{guerraoui2023byzantine, allouah2023robust,shejwalkar2021manipulating,karimireddy2021learning,cao2020fltrust,yang2019byzantine}.
-More recently, several robust aggregators have been specifically devised for GL~\cite{gaucher2024achieving,Wu2023byzantine,he2022byzantine,wu2021byzantine, peng2021byzantine}.
-While these solutions appear to be effective at filtering out or bounding the impact of models deemed poisonous, they assume that Byzantine nodes do not cheat in the underlying networking layers.
-We show in this paper that if Byzantine nodes cheat in the underlying RPS protocol, they can be disproportionately represented in honest users’ views (\ie, Hub Attack~\cite{jesi2010secure}) or completely isolate them (\ie, Eclipse Attack~\cite{heilman2015eclipse, singh2006eclipse}).
-These behaviors often arise from Byzantine nodes flooding the RPS protocol with their identifiers and are well documented in the distributed systems community.
-To deal with this issue, Byzantine-resilient RPS protocols (BRPS for short) have been investigated in the literature~\cite{auvolat2023basalt,bortnikov2008brahms}.

-Given this, a straightforward approach to extend the robustness of GL to the networking layers is to combine Byzantine resilient aggregation methods with a state-of-the-art BRPS protocol.
+The problem of Byzantine nodes tampering with the RPS is well established in the distributed systems community.
+It often takes the form of Byzantine identifiers flooding the network, which results in a disproportionate representation of Byzantine nodes in the neighborhoods of honest nodes(\eg, Hub attacks~\cite{jesi2010secure}, Eclipse attacks~\cite{heilman2015eclipse,singh2006eclipse}).
+As we show in this work, such attacks exacerbate the impact of model poisoning leading to unstable learning and often model divergence.